It’s a pretty safe guess that anyone who is reading this article has decided to form a Limited Liability Company (LLC) in California.

 Once you’ve ensured that all of the information on the form is correct (and checked it for accuracy several times), it’s time to sign and file the Articles of Organization for your LLC.

-Of course, you can sign and file the document yourself, but this leaves your personal information on the public record and vulnerable to attacks by cyber criminals with criminal intentions.
+Of course, you can sign and file the document yourself, but this leaves your personal information on the public record and vulnerable to attacks by cybercriminals.
 But if you’ve decided to use an LLC formation service, they sign and file the Articles of Organization on behalf of your business in California.

 You can either submit your form online and pay the state fee with a credit or debit card, or send the form along with the state fee payment by mail to: